Skip to content

 • stances

-The purpose is to establish correct structure, movement patterns, and control before executing techniques with power.
+The purpose is to establish correct structure, movement patterns, and control before the technique is performed with power.

 All movements are performed with conscious control.